 Cerity Partners does not have any disciplinary disclosures on its record.
 All registered investment advisors must disclose any civil, regulatory or criminal events related to the firm, its employees or its affiliates in its Form ADV, paperwork filed with the SEC.

-For more information on the firm, you can go to its IAPD page.
+For more information on the firm, you can go to its Investment Adviser Public Disclosure (IAPD) page.

 Cerity Partners has offices in the following locations: